OpenEvalProject/evals/manuscripts/elife-93749/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/03av75f26 Auditory Neuroscience and Synaptic Nanophysiology Group, Max Planck Institute for Multidisciplinary Sciences Göttingen Germany
+1. Auditory Neuroscience and Synaptic Nanophysiology Group, Max Planck Institute for Multidisciplinary Sciences Göttingen Germany ([ROR:03av75f26](https://ror.org/03av75f26))
-2. https://ror.org/021ft0n22 Institute for Auditory Neuroscience, University Medical Center Göttingen Göttingen Germany
+2. Institute for Auditory Neuroscience, University Medical Center Göttingen Göttingen Germany ([ROR:021ft0n22](https://ror.org/021ft0n22))
-3. https://ror.org/01y9bpm73 Collaborative Research Center, University of Göttingen Göttingen Germany
+3. Collaborative Research Center, University of Göttingen Göttingen Germany ([ROR:01y9bpm73](https://ror.org/01y9bpm73))
 4. Cluster of Excellence 'Multiscale Bioimaging of Excitable Cells' Göttingen Germany

 † Corresponding author

 ## Abstract

 Neural diversity can expand the encoding capacity of a circuitry.
 A striking example of diverse structure and function is presented by the afferent synapses between inner hair cells (IHCs) and spiral ganglion neurons (SGNs) in the cochlea.
-Presynaptic active zones at the pillar IHC side activate at lower IHC potentials than those of the modiolar side that have more presynaptic Ca 2+ channels.
+Presynaptic active zones at the pillar IHC side activate at lower IHC potentials than those of the modiolar side that have more presynaptic Ca2+ channels.
 The postsynaptic SGNs differ in their spontaneous firing rates, sound thresholds, and operating ranges.
 While a causal relationship between synaptic heterogeneity and neural response diversity seems likely, experimental evidence linking synaptic and SGN physiology has remained difficult to obtain.
 Here, we aimed at bridging this gap by ex vivo paired recordings of murine IHCs and postsynaptic SGN boutons with stimuli and conditions aimed to mimic those of in vivo SGN characterization.
-Synapses with high spontaneous rate of release ( SR ) were found predominantly on the pillar side of the IHC.
-These high SR synapses had larger and more temporally compact spontaneous EPSCs, lower voltage thresholds, tighter coupling of Ca 2+ channels and vesicular release sites, shorter response latencies, and higher initial release rates.
+Synapses with high spontaneous rate of release (SR) were found predominantly on the pillar side of the IHC.
+These high SR synapses had larger and more temporally compact spontaneous EPSCs, lower voltage thresholds, tighter coupling of Ca2+ channels and vesicular release sites, shorter response latencies, and higher initial release rates.
 This study indicates that synaptic heterogeneity in IHCs directly contributes to the diversity of spontaneous and sound-evoked firing of SGNs.

 ## Introduction